The origins of BBC Local Radio

-Having passed its fortieth anniversary, it's apt that there are now 40 stations covering the length and breadth of England.
+Having reached its fiftieth anniversary, it's apt that there are now stations covering the length and breadth of England.
 In terms of listeners, local radio's fortunes have varied in recent years.
-Some stations (such as Radio Lincolnshire, Radio Cornwall and BBC London 94.9) are steadily increasing their audience share and weekly reach.
-Overall, the audience for BBC local (and regional) radio hovers around 9 million listeners each week, but the last five years has seen it lose over half a million listeners, as it faces competition from commercial radio and new community stations.
+Some stations (such as Radio Lincolnshire, Radio Cornwall and BBC London) are steadily increasing their audience share and weekly reach.
+Overall, the audience for BBC local (and regional) radio hovers around 9 million listeners each week, but it faces competition from commercial radio and new community stations all the time.

-The ideology of local radio has similarly undergone many changes in the last forty years, with evening schedules featuring programmes that are shared around a number of stations on a regional basis.
+The ideology of local radio has similarly undergone many changes in the last fifty years, with evening schedules featuring programmes that are shared.

-This principle is now being extended, on a pilot basis, to daytime programmes; for example in Radios Leeds, York and Sheffield, where they are broadcasting the same afternoon show.
-It's argued this will enable stations to target resources more effectively at key times such as breakfast and mid-mornings.
+Ten years ago, a pilot extended that principle to daytime programmes; for example Radio Leeds, York and Sheffield, broadcast the same afternoon show.
+This was to enable stations to target resources more effectively at key times such as breakfast and mid-mornings.

-Local radio faces many challenges ahead, including budget constraints with the frozen licence fee, increased competition for local audiences and the need to serve the existing demographic and nurture the next generation of future listeners.
+Local radio faces many challenges ahead, including budget constraints with the licence fee settlement, increased competition for local audiences, the need to serve the existing demographic, and to nurture the next generation of future listeners.
 Despite new developments, the BBC still stresses that local radio will continue to serve its local communities.

 Dr Matthew Linfoot Director of Undergraduate Media, and Course Leader in Radio Production at the University of Westminster.